 The council only released a summary of the investigation on the advice of the city’s attorney and human resources director, Lyons said.

-O’Halloran publicly accused staff of corruption during an April 2025 meeting, after which his unprofessional conduct escalated, Deputy City Manager Sara Devlin said on Tuesday.
+O’Halloran publicly accused staff of corruption during a September 2025 meeting, after which his unprofessional conduct escalated, Deputy City Manager Sara Devlin said Tuesday.
 Devlin asked the council to address O’Halloran’s conduct more than a year later.

 “This is not about politics, this is not about how votes are cast, this is not about freedom of speech,” Devlin said.
 “This is about the work environment being created for city employees.
 It is our responsibility — as leaders — to ensure that staff are treated professionally and respectfully.”